 It’s not just the left-handed people who are strange—it’s weird that we’re born preferring any hand at all.
 Scientists actually have no idea why the human race isn’t a full species of ambidextrous people.
 After all, most animals seem to be ambidextrous, so what’s going on with us?

 The first theory was that it has something to do with language skills.
 For the brain, language and motor skills are the most energy-intensive activities; neuroscientists noticed that the brain seems to handle these in the same places.
 Most people handle language in the left hemisphere, so they figured motor skills got grouped in when we started talking.

 The problem with that theory was that it didn’t really explain left-handed people.
 The overwhelming majority of left-handed people process language in the left hemisphere just like right-handed people.
 So if that’s the answer, why are they left-handed?

 And new research is starting to suggest that gorillas and chimpanzees might be typically right-handed, too.
-All we know for sure is that at some point in our evolution, we started treating one of our hands like it was more or less useless, and for some reason, we stuck with it.
+All we know for sure is that we started treating one of our hands like it was more or less useless at some point in our evolution, and for some reason, we stuck with it.

 2 How Do Bicycles Work?

 Bicycles are weird when you think about them.
 They only have two wheels, and they fall when they’re stationary, but for some reason, when they start moving, they stay up.
 It’s one of those weird mysteries of science that we just kind of accept, trusting that scientists know what they’re doing and that we’re not all riding around on death traps that could collapse on us at any moment.

 But the thing is, they don’t know.
 Scientists have no idea how bicycles work—even though the invention has been around since 1818.